jjhursey/mpir-to-pmix-guide/README.md

-# The MPIR Shim project
+# Resources for Tools Transitioning from MPIR to PMIx

 The [MPIR Process Acquisition Interface](https://www.mpi-forum.org/docs/) is an [MPI Forum](https://www.mpi-forum.org/) defined interface for debuggers to interact with MPI programs.
 The [PMIx Standard](https://pmix.github.io/) contains an alternative and more extensible tool interface.